Long Beach Polytechnic High School: Early years

 Long Beach Polytechnic High School began offering classes in 1895 in order to help educate the growing population of Long Beach.
 The first classes were at the Methodist Tabernacle Chapel, and the first principal was Walter S. Bailey.
 The first graduating class was in 1897 and only had one student.
 During this same year, classes were moved to Chautauqua Hall at Fourth Street and Pine Avenue as work began on the new Long Beach High School.
 Long Beach High School was completed in 1898 and featured four classrooms and an assembly hall.

 The following year, the Long Beach High School Athletic Association was formed.

 In 1903, the school yearbook, Caerulea, was first published.

 Football and basketball programs began in 1904.

 The first student government was established in 1906.

 David Burcham became school principal the following year, a position he would hold until 1941.

 The girls' basketball program won three consecutive state championships, from 1907 to 1909.

-In 1911, Long Beach Poly moved to the location at 16th Street and Atlantic, offering more space and amenities.
+In 1911, a new 15 acre campus was constructed at 16th Street and Atlantic, Poly's present location, offering more space and amenities.
+The new campus was financed by a $240,000 city bond that passed in 1910.
+The previous campus became an elementary school.

 JROTC began in 1917, and an influenza epidemic swept through the school population.

 The following year, rabbits began invading the playing fields, inspiring the track team to call themselves the Jackrabbits; this eventually became the official school mascot.

 The athletic field was dedicated as "David Burcham Field" in 1924 to honor the long-serving principal.

 During much of the 1920s, Poly was the largest high school west of the Mississippi River in terms of student population.

 A new Mediterranean Revival auditorium was designed by William Horace Austin in 1930, and constructed in 1931.
-The Long Beach earthquake damaged the school in 1933.
+The Long Beach earthquake severely damaged the school in 1933.
 Following the earthquake, bricks from the damage were sold in order to pay for a memorial flagpole which still stands.
 In 1935, a new science building was built and the auditorium was remodeled by architect Hugh Davies.
 The remodeling included PWA Moderne, Streamline Moderne, and Art Deco design.
 A new administration building was completed the following year.

-In 1937, Poly graduated over 1,000 students for the first time.